What About Adopted Children?

 As with many other behavioral issues, the critical factors are each child’s particular temperament and the ways in which he or she is loved, nurtured, and raised by his or her parents.
 A 1985 study of forty-four families with biological children only, forty-five with adopted children only, and forty-four with biological and adopted children showed that adoptive placement of a child in a mixed family does not affect the biological child’s overall adjustment and may, in fact, have positive effects on the adopted child.
 In general, a child does much better in a two-parent adoptive home than in a single-parent home.
 Adoptive children living with unmarried mothers are more likely to have a wide range of poor health measures.
 My deepest hope is that highly healthy parents won’t be reluctant to adopt children because they’re afraid of the problems that might develop.
 As I’ve tried to make clear, every child has unique challenges; every child is difficult to raise.
 Without a doubt, every child requires all the creative energy and skill a parent can muster.
 But every child is worth the effort, and there is no higher calling than to do an excellent job of raising highly healthy children.

-Taken with permission from the book God’s Design for the Highly Healthy Child by Walt Larimore, M.D. with Stephen & Amanda Sorenson, (Zondervan).
+Taken with permission from Walt Larimore, M.D. with Stephen & Amanda Sorenson, God’s Design for the Highly Healthy Child (Highly Healthy Series) (Zondervan).

 © 2007 iMom.
 All rights reserved